"What If...?" Neighborhood Mini-Grants

 -

-What are these grants for? – “What If” grants are offered to encourage neighborhood growth and to support residents who have an idea to make their community a better place to live and work.
+What are these grants for? – “What If” grants are one-time grants offered to encourage neighborhood growth and to support residents who have an idea to make their community a better place to live and work.

 -